Ricki-Lee Coulter: Music career

-2003–04: Australian Idol and Popstars Live
+2003–2004: Australian Idol and Popstars Live

 In 2003, Coulter auditioned for the first season of Australian Idol but did not make it past the audition rounds.
-The following year, Coulter successfully auditioned for the first season of Popstars Live, and progressed to the top sixty round of the competition but was part of the first group of performers who were sent home.
+The following year, Coulter successfully auditioned for the first season of Popstars Live and progressed to the top sixty round of the competition but was part of the first group of performers who were sent home.
 Later that same year, Coulter successfully auditioned for the second season of Australian Idol, singing En Vogue's "Don't Let Go (Love)", and progressed through to the semi-finals.
 Following the semi-final process, she had advanced through to the top twelve.
 Throughout the season, Coulter was regarded as a favourite to win the competition because of her performances of Michael Jackson's "Don't Stop 'til You Get Enough", Tina Turner's version of "Proud Mary" and Whitney Houston's "I Have Nothing".
-In the final seven-week, Coulter was eliminated from the competition.
-One of the show's judges Ian "Dicko" Dickson described her departure as a scandal.
+In the final seven weeks, Coulter was eliminated from the competition.
 Following her elimination, "newspapers ran the story as front-page news and Coulter herself couldn't quite hide the anger and disappointment she plainly felt".
 Like contestant Daniel Belle, who was eliminated the week before her, Coulter never appeared in the bottom three until her elimination.

-2005–07: Ricki-Lee and Young Divas
+2005–2007: Ricki-Lee and Young Divas

 Following her departure from Australian Idol, Coulter was offered recording contracts by record labels including the show's sponsor Sony BMG, but she signed with Australia's biggest independent label Shock Records.
 Coulter explained, "I'd met with a number of labels and Shock were the only one that asked me what I wanted to do and what kind of album I wanted to make and who I wanted to work with".
 Her debut single "Hell No!" was released in June 2005, ahead of the related self-titled debut album, Ricki-Lee.
 The song peaked at number five on the ARIA Singles Chart – remaining in the top-ten for three consecutive weeks.
 It was eventually certified gold by the Australian Recording Industry Association, for shipments of 35,000 copies.
 "Sunshine" was released as her second single in September, which peaked at number eight and was also certified gold.
 Ricki-Lee was released on 3 October 2005, which peaked at number 30 on the ARIA Albums Chart.
 Coulter collaborated with several producers and songwriters on the album, including Audius Mtawarira, Israel Cruz, Nitty, Jarrad Rogers and Kara DioGuardi, among others.
 "Breathe" was released as the album's third and final single in January 2006, and reached number 14.
 At the 2006 Australian and New Zealand Urban Music Awards, Ricki-Lee was nominated for 'Best R&B Album'.